-Many tasks - including fault diagnosis, pattern recognition and forecasting - can be viewed as classification, as each requires identifying the class labels for instances, each typically described by a set of features (attributes).
+Classification is a fundamental task in fault diagnosis, pattern recognition and forecasting.
+In general, a classifier is a function that chooses a class label (from a group of predefined labels) for instances described by a set of features (attributes).

 Learning accurate classifiers from pre-classified data is a very active research topic in machine learning and data mining.
-In the past two decades, many algorithms have been developed for learning decision-tree and neural-network classifiers.
+In the past two decades, many classifiers have been developed, such as decision tree based classifiers and neural network based classifiers.
 While Bayesian networks (BNs) (Pearl 1988) are powerful tools for knowledge representation and inference under conditions of uncertainty, they were not considered as classifiers until the discovery that Naïve-Bayes, a very simple kind of BNs that assumes the attributes are independent given the classification node, are surprisingly effective (Langley et al. 1992).

 This paper further explores this role of BNs.
-Section 2 provides the framework of our research, describing standard approaches to learning simple Bayesian networks, then motivating our exploration for more effective extensions.
-Section 3 defines four classes of BNs - Naïve-Bayes, tree augmented Naïve-Bayes (TANs), BN augmented Naïve-Bayes (BANs) and general BNs (GBNs) - and describes methods for learning each.
-We implemented these learners to test their effectiveness.
-Section 4 presents and analyzes the experimental results, over a set of standard learning problems.
-We also propose a new algorithm for learning yet better BN classifiers, and present empirical results that support this claim.
+Section 2 gives the framework of our research work on BN classifiers.
+Section 3 defines four classes of BNs, i.e., Naïve-Bayes, tree augmented Naïve-Bayes (TANs)

+(Friedman et al., 1997), BN augmented Naïve-Bayes (BANs) and general BNs (GBNs), and describes methods for learning each.
+We implemented these systems to see how they would work.
+Section 4 presents and analyzes the experimental results, and also proposes an algorithm for further improving BN classifiers.